zdanek/maverick/docs/current/README.md

 - (Optionally) [Run 'wifi-setup' to setup wireless networking](/modules/network#quick-start-wifi)
 - [Get Started](#get-Started)

-### Ubuntu VM Instructions
+### Desktop VM Instructions
-Ubuntu VM download image is provided as an 'ova' - Open Virtualisation Archive.
+Desktop VM download image is provided as an 'ova' - Open Virtualisation Archive.
 This can be imported to either VirtualBox or VMware.

 ### Aaeon Up Boards (Legacy version only)
+Note: The Up boards are fantastic little computers and the Core and Core+ are ideally suited for UAVs - small and powerful.
+Community builds are welcome.

 A single image is provided for the Up board, Up^2 (Up Squared) and Up Core boards.
 These boards run the OS from onboard eMMC, so the image is a 'flash' system - on boot it runs a utility (Clonezilla) that flashes the image to the boards eMMC storage.
 The boards do not always boot from removeable storage by default, so it may be necessary to reconfigure the BIOS to boot from USB/SD card.

 ### Nvidia Tegra TX1/TX2 Instructions (Legacy version only)
+Note: The TX2 was never tested, other than mixed results from the community.
+Support for these should remain reasonably good as it is essentially the same JetPack platform that the Jetson Nano and Xavier NX use.
+The Jetson Nano is a 'first class' supported platform in Maverick, as will be the Xavier NX.

 Experimental images are provided for the Nvidia Tegra TX1 and TX2.
 These images include everything needed to flash the TX1 or TX2 module from Ubuntu (14.04 or later), does not need any installed Jetpack or other Nvidia components, and does not need to match any existing installed Jetpack or L4T versions.
 To install, unpack the image, put the module in recovery mode (either on the development board or on carrier board) and run the flasher:
  - Unpack image:
    ```